Yukon, North of Ordinary

 North of Ordinary has two retail locations in downtown Whitehorse:

-• Corner of 2nd Ave and 206 Steele St
+• Corner of 2nd Avenue and 206 Steele Street

 • 205 Main Street